Sexually Transmitted Diseases

-Sexually Transmitted Diseases (aka STDs) are on the rise according to the CDC with over 2 million cases of some of the most common cases of STDs diagnosed over the last year and 110 million individuals that have had an STD.
+Sexually Transmitted Diseases (aka STDs) are on the rise according to the CDC, with over 2 million cases of some of the most common STDs diagnosed over the last year and 110 million individuals having had an STD.
 Our practice believes in creating a safe, judgement-free space to receive evaluation, diagnosis and treatment for your sexual health concerns.

 What is the most common STD?